klaviyo/klaviyo-android-sdk/README.md

 }
 ```

 **Note:** Intent handling may differ depending on your app's architecture.
+By default, the Klaviyo SDK will use your
-Adjust this example to your use-case,
+app's launch intent for a tapped notification.
+Adjust this example to your use-case, ensuring that
-ensuring that `Klaviyo.handlePush(intent)` is called when your app is opened from a notification.
+`Klaviyo.handlePush(intent)` is called whenever your app is opened from a notification.

 #### Deep Linking
 [Deep Links](https://help.klaviyo.com/hc/en-us/articles/14750403974043) allow you to navigate to a particular